 - Paired with evidence or bids when needed

 If you ask for every loose doorknob, you can dilute your leverage on the items that actually matter.
+Instead, lead with the problems that affect safety, value, or your ability to afford the home after closing.

 When to bring in specialists (and why it’s worth it)